arkency/posts/posts/2017-11-15-soa-microservices-ruby-eventide-scott-bellware-interview.md

 Microservices was an attempt to reclaim the core meaning of SOA, and to formalize the progress beyond brokers and other smart pipe technology that reflects where we are in 2015 rather than where we were in 2005.
 But it was subjected to the same corrosive insecurity impulses of tech community that made SOA largely irrelevant.

-The good news is that SOA remains well-defined, and the Microservices builds upon the SOA foundation.
+The good news is the that “good parts” of SOA remains well-defined, and the “good parts” of Microservices build upon the SOA foundation.
 And if you can set aside the geek impulse to lower the bar rather than raise yourself up, SOA and Microservices can still be learned, understood, and practiced.
 And they can still be used effectively to achieve the qualities and characteristics of software systems and software development that SOA and Microservices promise.

 The promise of SOA and Microservices is still available - as long as the impulse to take shortcuts to perceived glory is eradicated.
 And this is one of the reasons why Microservices is not for everyone and every team, and can be as harmful in the wrong hands as it can be productive in the right hands.